kallemickelborg/agentic-ai/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+If you are a medical researcher or student and know about the process of conducting research, please feel free to write to me and help me understand the medical research process better.

+## Contact

+If you have any questions or feedback, please feel free to contact me at kallemickelborg@gmail.com